chrissyhroberts/trachoma_immunogenetics/README.md

 # trachoma_immunogenetics
-Data and scripts to support studies on genetic epidemiology of trachoma in West and East Africa
+This repo is intended to store data and scripts to support studies on genetic epidemiology of trachoma in West and East Africa.